guillelezama/website2/content/authors/admin/_index.md

 highlight_name: true
 ---

 Welcome to my personal website!
 I am a Ph.D.
 Candidate in Economics at the University of Pittsburgh.
-I was born and raised in Uruguay, where I also completed my undergraduate studies at the Universidad de la República (Udelar).
+I was born and raised in Uruguay, where I also completed my undergraduate studies at the Universidad de la República (Udelar).{style="text-align: justify;"}

 My research interests lie in the field of Political Economy, specifically in the different approaches that can be used to address Political Economy questions.
-I am particularly interested in the application of text-learning methods and applied microeconomics to study political economy.
+I am particularly interested in the application of text-learning methods and applied microeconomics to study political economy.{style="text-align: justify;"}

 As you navigate through my website, you will find information about my research, publications, presentations, and other professional activities.
-You can also find my resume and contact information if you would like to get in touch with me.
+You can also find my resume and contact information if you would like to get in touch with me.{style="text-align: justify;"}
-{style="text-align: justify;"}